 Smoke detectors and carbon monoxide detectors

-Make sure the smoke detectors and carbon monoxide detectors are in good working order with fresh batteries.
-According to the National Fire Protection Agency (NFPA), you should have a smoke detector in each bedroom and another outside of them.
+National Fire Protection Agency (NFPA), you should have a smoke detector in each bedroom and another outside of them.
 Carbon monoxide detectors should be similarly placed.
 There should be at least one of each on each floor.
 Smoke alarms can and should be interconnected, so if one goes off the others do too.

 Fire extinguishers